matthewl/TwitterListBannerMaker/README.md

 Select the list you would like to generate an image for and it will be saved within the same directory as the script.

+## To do

+- [ ] Can we stash the authentication tokens in a file for later?
+- [ ] Configure the layout to adjust to different sizes of lists.
+- [ ] Add a maximum number of members to display.
+- [ ] Create a single array to store list data.
+- [ ] Add an option to generates images for all lists.

 ## License

 The source code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).